chingc/Hash-Brown/README.md

 -g, --given TEXT                See if the given checksum `TEXT` matches the
                                 computed checksum. (use with -a) -p, --parallel                  Process files in parallel.
--t, --timer                     Display elapsed time in seconds.
+-q, --quiet                     Hide results that are OK. (use with -c) -t, --timer                     Display elapsed time in seconds.
 --version                       Show the version and exit.
 -h, --help                      Show this message and exit.